 The Bachelor phase takes three years, after which one can deepen their knowledge by following a Masters in one of the three disciplines:

 - Transport Engineering & Management

 - Construction Management & Engineering

-Besides these different master tracks, there was also the opportunity to follow a broadening master track about design, modelling and business administration.
+Besides these different Master tracks, there is also the opportunity to follow a broadening Master track about design, modelling and business administration.

-Since a few years, the master is divided into two studies:
+For some years, the Master is divided into two studies:

 - Civil Engineering and Management (CEM)